aditya-chettipalli/Accident_Severity_Prediction/README.md

 Transforming Categorical Data: Converted 'True/False' data to '1/0' format.

-Data Splitting
+Data Splitting:

 The dataset was split into training and testing subsets with an 80:20 ratio to ensure comprehensive model assessment.

-Predictive Analysis
+Predictive Analysis:

 Various classification algorithms were implemented using PySpark, Spark SQL, and Python's scikit-learn and MLlib libraries, including:

-Logistic Regression
+Logistic Regression,

-GBT Classifier (Gradient-Boosted Trees)
+GBT Classifier (Gradient-Boosted Trees),

-Random Forest
+Random Forest,
 Decision Tree

-Exploratory Data Analysis (EDA)
+,Exploratory Data Analysis (EDA)

 After data cleaning and preprocessing, key statistics were visualized: